zanderson3j/dark_arts/README.md

 * Exploid - Exploits a vulnerability in udev which is a linux kernel device manager.
 In froyo it doesn't verify the commands came from the kernel, so attackers can run some commands to gain root access.
 * RATC (Rage Against the Cage) - Fails set user id with the Android Debug Bridge in a way that allows it root access.

+One issue with Android Security Software is a fragmentation problem.
+Many older versions of Andriod Security are still in use and are thus still vulnerable to exploits that were solved in newer versions.
+At the time of the lectures there is/was an exploit called "towelroot" that a large percentage of users were still vulnerable too.
+With different carriers adding their own modiications to the OS, mobile security seems like an extremely complex and wide field.

+To do native payload analysis, you first find the ELF binaries in api files.
+These are typically hidden in the assests folder with any file extension to hide it (like png).
+You can then use any hex editor to find the ELF header; however, sometimes it is encrypted and requires more work.
+The payload is often executed by loading it as a library or executing shell commands.

 ## Week 8 (3/5/19)

 ### Lecture